MADM-C/parvo-b19-modeling/README.md

 ## Tool 2 - Increased Detection Scenario Modeling (IDS)

+- This IDS tool uses a decision tree model in R to estimate the impact of improving detection of B19 as a scenario in averting B19-related fetal deaths and improving B19 transfusions.
 - The IDS tool can be found in the "R" folder, select the "05_detection_model_analysis.Rmd" in RStudio and run.
 - The .Rmd will pull in the parameter values from the "1_params_functions.R" file and the functions modeling the decision tree from the "02_detection_model_functions.R" file.
 - Results and figures will populate under each code chunk for the .Rmd.
 Figures may also print as a .png into the "results" and "IDS Plots" folders.